Wolf-3317/EaseTrip/README.md

 The **Booking model** checks the requested check-in and check-out dates against existing reservations.
 The system tracks overlapping date ranges and helps determine if a listing is available before confirming a booking.

 ### Listing Management
-Hosts can create, update, and upload images for their listings through the **upload middleware** (multer), which validates file type and size before saving.
+Hosts can create, update, and upload images for their listings through the **upload middleware** , which validates file type and size before saving.

 ### Weather Monitoring
 The system integrates with **data.gov.my**, a Malaysian government open-data API, which: